What Is the Medical Student Scholars for Health Equity in Myeloma Mentoring Program?

 - Creating a supportive community of mentors and mentees

 Twelve students, several of whom are from Historically Black Colleges or Universities (HBCU), have been paired with 12 myeloma experts who are dedicated to health equity.
 Together, they are conducting 12 projects in health disparities in myeloma.
-These projects will be presented as posters at the Annual Meeting of the National Medical Association, which will take place in New Orleans in July 2023.
+These projects will be presented as posters at the Annual Meeting of the National Medical Association, which will take place in New York City in August 2024.

 Spearheading the scholars’ program is IMF Chief Medical Officer Dr. Joseph Mikhael, who leads the IMF’s M-Power Project.
-As brand-new program launched by the IMF in collaboration with the National Medical Association and the W. Montague Cobb Institute (their research arm), the Medical Student Scholars for Health Equity in Myeloma Mentoring Program pairs medical students of minority backgrounds with myeloma experts to conduct research on health disparities for six months.
+The 2nd annual program launched by the IMF in collaboration with the National Medical Association and the W. Montague Cobb Institute (their research arm), the Medical Student Scholars for Health Equity in Myeloma Mentoring Program pairs medical students of minority backgrounds with myeloma experts to conduct research on health disparities for six months.

 Its objectives include: